plotly/python-user-guide/Readme.md

 This Github repository is divided into folders, where each folder contains one IPython notebook and their required data files.

-The User Guide homepage is folder `s00_homepage` and its notebook can be found [here](http://nbviewer.ipython.org/github/etpinard/plotly-python-doc/tree/1.0/s00_homepage/s00_homepage.ipynb).
+The User Guide homepage is in folder `s00_homepage` and its notebook can be found [here](http://nbviewer.ipython.org/github/etpinard/plotly-python-doc/tree/1.0/s00_homepage/s00_homepage.ipynb).

 Current sections: